GHopperMSK/schedule-manager/README.md

 Transforms request query string into Customisation Module API calls.
 Performs data validation.

+#### Client Side JS Library

+This library is able to request any calendar data from *eventHub* server and build [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction) out of it.
+Supports variety of layouts and provides a bunch of events to build logic on top of the rendered calendar.

-### 3. Web site which provides a handy way to build calendars
+### Web site that provides a handy way to build calendars

 At this point we provide web based UI that may be used to create and customize calendars, set up permissions, see previews, etc. Clients will get a dashboard with their subscriptions.